(1957-2011)

 Yet bin Laden was quickly disappointed with what he believed was a corrupt Saudi government, and his frustration with the U.S. occupation of Saudi Arabia during the Persian Gulf War led to a growing rift between bin Laden and his country’s leaders.
 Bin Laden spoke publicly against the Saudi government’s reliance on American troops, believing their presence profaned sacred soil.
 After several attempts to silence bin Laden, the Saudis banished the former hero.
 He lived in exile in Sudan beginning in 1992.

-READ More: How to Have a Great Conversation
+READ More: How to Calculate Wavelength

 Formation of al Qaeda